Where does the NMPA fit in with other HQIP-funded projects, such as the National Neonatal Audit Programme (NNAP) and MBRRACE-UK?

 What is case mix adjustment?

-Case mix adjustment (or risk adjustment) is a statistical process to take into account the characteristics of the women a maternity service cares for, such as age, ethnic background, BMI and socio-economic status.
+Case mix adjustment (or risk adjustment) is a statistical process to take into account the characteristics of the women a maternity service cares for, such parity and maternal age.
 This makes the results more comparable between different services.
 Despite this, differences can still remain if some conditions are not well recorded, due to other data quality issues, or due to differences in the care provided.

-The NMPA Measures Technical Specification provides details on the case mix factors used.
+The majority of NMPA measures are adjusted for case mix; the NMPA Measures Technical Specification provides details on the case mix factors used for each measure.

 Why was the 2017 clinical report revised and what has changed?